American Samoa: Sports

 The main sports played in American Samoa are football, Samoan cricket, canoeing, yachting, basketball, golf, netball, tennis, rugby, table tennis, boxing, bowling, volleyball, and fishing tournaments.
 Some current and former sports clubs are the American Samoa Tennis Association, Rugby Unions, Lavalava Golf Club, and Gamefish Association.
 Leagues improved and organized better after the completion of the Veterans Memorial Stadium.

 The 1997 South Pacific Mini Games were the biggest international event ever to take place in American Samoa.
 The bid to host the games for the 23 participating countries was approved in May 1993.
 In January 1994, Governor A. P. Lutali appointed Fuga Teleso to head the task force charged with game preparations, including the construction of a stadium.
 Groundbreaking was in January 1994.
 The Governor later handed the task force on preparations to Lieutenant Governor Togiola.
 The task force merged with the American Samoa National Olympics Committee to better coordinate and facilitate preparations.
 V.P.
 Willis Construction built the 1,500-seat stands.
 The Department of Public Safety trained its force for special games security.
 The opening ceremony became extravagant where the U.S. Army Reserve carried the torch from Tula and Leone.

 About 2,000 athletes, coaches, and sponsors attended from 19 countries and competed in 11 sports at the game.
 American Samoa fielded a team of 248 athletes.
 The team won 48 medals, 22 of which were gold medals, and American Samoa came in fourth overall in the ratings.
 American Samoa Rotary Club honored Fuga Tolani Teleso with the community's top award, the Paul Harris Fellowship Award, for his work on constructing the Veterans Memorial Stadium.

 In 1982, yachters competed in the Hobie World Championship held in Tahiti.
 American Samoa beat the Apia team by half a point and won the Samoa Cup.
-In 1983, a team coached by Dr. Adele Satele-Galeai brought home the winning trophy from the Regional women's volleyball tournament in Hawaii.
+In 1983, a team coached by Adele Satele-Galeai brought home the winning trophy from the Regional women's volleyball tournament in Hawaii.
 Also in 1983, the South Pacific Games were held in Apia.
 American Samoa received 13 medals: four gold, four silver, and five bronze.
 That same year, three junior golfers made the cut out of 1,000 players to attend the World Junior Golf Tournament in San Diego, California.

 In 1987, American Samoa became the 167th member of the International Olympic Committee.
 The first South Pacific Junior Tennis Tournament was held at the Tafuna courts in January 1990.